 Once you’ve assembled a short list, it’s a good idea to do a little bit of sleuthing before you pick up the phone.

-This includes checking each attorney’s website–does it look cheap or professional?
+This includes checking each attorney’s website.
+Does it look sloppily done or professional?
 Is there a lot of style but little substance?

-By perusing the site, you can also get details about the lawyer or firm, such as areas of expertise, significant cases, credentials, awards, as well as the size of the firm–and, size can actually be an important consideration.
+By perusing the site, you can also get details about the lawyer or firm, such as areas of expertise, significant cases, credentials, awards, as well as the size of the firm.
+Size can actually be an important consideration.

 A solo practitioner may not have much bandwidth if they have a heavy caseload to give you a lot of hand holding if that matters to you.
 However, their prices may be more budget-friendly than a mid-sized or larger firm.